-\ eRD23 demonstrated, with facts, that SRO is THE solution for EIC DAQ eRD23: the future
+eRD23 demonstrated, with facts, that SRO is THE solution for EIC DAQ eRD23: the future

-- \ It was not easy to convince the EIC community (and EIC eRD Committee!) - \ SRO workshops serie gathers a growing community interested in SRO within EIC (but not only) - \ Results visible in EIC YR, but not able to coordinate enough with ECCE, ATHENA and CORE (COVID) - \ Keep testing SRO frameworks at BNL, JLab and other institutions (SBU, MIT, INFN, ORNL, ...) - \ DETECTORI FEE/DAQ WG will merge the different proposals resetting - \ Coordination with detector WG is expected (ASIC/FEE, timing requirements) - \ Establish a strong connection with eRD109 consortium ASICS/Electronics - \ Not clear if another round of 'generic' RD will include DAQ/SRO: directions needed from EIC community - \ Strengthen the connections and coordination with subdetector groups to show limitations and opportunities - \ Keep going with regular meetings (SRO-XI, XII, ...) to learn, discuss and plan eRD109: ASICs/Electronics
+- It was not easy to convince the EIC community (and EIC RD Committee!) - SRO workshops serie gathers a growing community interested in SRO within EIC (but not only) - Results in EIC YR, then not able to coordinate enough with ECCE, ATHENA and CORE (COVID) - Keep testing SRO frameworks at BNL, JLab and other institutions (SBU, MIT, INFN, ORNL, ...) - DETECTORI FEE/DAQ WG will merge the different proposals resetting - Coordination with detector WG is expected (ASIC/FEE, timing requirements) - Establish a strong connection with eRD109 consortium ASICS/Electronics - Not clear if another round of 'generic' RD will include DAQ/SRO: directions needed from EIC project - Strengthen the connections and coordination with subdetector groups to show limitations and opportunities - Many open questions to be discussed at this meeting!

+eRD109: ASICs/Electronics

-- Substantial R&D will be need for the development of Front-End Electronics: ASIC, Front-End Board (FEB), and Front-End Processor (FEP) - The choice of using streaming read-out for the EIC excludes several existing ASIC chips. - · ASICs exist for the Si-Vertex detector (the current ALICE ITS chips meet EIC requirements). - ASICs for the readout of LGADs/AC-LGADS is contained in the LGAD R&D. - Estimate the need for 3 ASICs : (i) SiPM (calorimetry), (ii) MCP-PMT/PMT (PID), and MMG/GEM2/μRWell (tracking).
+- Substantial R&D will be need for the development of Front-End Electronics: ASIC, Front-End Board (FEB), and Front-End Processor (FEP) - The choice of using streaming read-out for the EIC excludes several existing ASIC chips. - · ASICs exist for the Si-Vertex detector (the current ALICE ITS chips meet EIC requirements). - ASICs for the readout of LGADs/AC-LGADS is contained in the LGAD R&D. - Estimate the need for 3 ASICs: (i) SiPM (calorimetry), (ii) MCP-PMT/PMT (PID), and MMG/ GEM2/μRWell (tracking).
 This will require 3 FEB and likely 1-2 FEP. - Timeline: ASIC development takes 4-5 years.
 Developments of the various parts will likely have to occur concurrently.
-Final requirements can only be established once the detector technologies are finalized - eRD109: Put on hold since we don't have enough details to start ASIC development yet e lab12
+Final requirements can only be established once the detector technologies are finalized - eRD109: Put on hold since we don't have enough details to start ASIC development yet